Deep Learning Super Sampling: Reception

 Particularly in early versions of DLSS, users reported blurry frames.
 Andrew Edelsten, an employee at Nvidia, therefore commented on the problem in a blog post in 2019 and promised that they were working on improving the technology and clarified that the DLSS AI algorithm was mainly trained with 4K image material.
 That the use of DLSS leads to particularly blurred images at lower resolutions, such as Full HD, is due to the fact that the algorithm has far less image information available to calculate an appropriate image compared to higher resolutions like 4K.

-The use of DLSS Frame Generation may lead to increased input latency, as well as visual artifacts.
+The use of DLSS Frame Generation leads to increased input latency, as well as visual artifacts.
 It has also been criticized that by implementing DLSS in their games, game developers no longer have an incentive to optimize them so that they also run smoothly in native resolution on modern PC hardware.
-For example, for the game Alan Wake 2 in 4K resolution at the highest graphics settings with ray tracing enabled, the use of DLSS in Performance mode is recommended even with graphics cards such as the Nvidia GeForce RTX 4080 in order to achieve 60 fps.
+For example, the game Cyberpunk 2077, in 4K at the highest graphics settings with path tracing enabled, cannot reach a stable 60fps without DLSS, even when using cards such as the Nvidia GeForce RTX 5090, currently one of the most powerful graphics cards to exist.

 The transformer-based AI upscaling model introduced with DLSS 4 received moderate praise for its improved image quality with regard to increased stability, reduced ghosting, better anti-aliasing, and higher level of detail, as well as its backward compatibility and higher training scalability regarding future improvements.

+ComputerBase found that "DLSS 4.5 effectively addresses the very issues that DLSS 4 still had problems with, and many of these issues have been partially or completely resolved."
+While "[t]he higher performance requirements are [...] not ideal", they "can generally be handled by RTX 4000 and RTX 5000 cards."

+PC Games Hardware praised DLSS 4.5 Ray Reconstruction for retaining more details and faster adapting to changes in the image compared to the original version, but criticized it for introducing more shimmer.
+ComputerBase found that, while the feature did not improve in every aspect, it results in an overall slightly better image quality compared to its predecessor, with little performance costs.